 The duration of these analyzes is inherently variable, ranging from a few weeks to several months with, if necessary, the transmission of protocols and know-how procedures to the requesting teams.

-We participate in the study of new techniques and in the evaluation of intra- and inter-experimental variations, namely between experimenters and over time and we teach our protocols.
+At request, we study new techniques in biobanking and immunomonitoring and we evaluate intra- and inter-experimental variations, namely between experimenters and over time and we teach our protocols.